Why American ice hockey rinks are smaller than European rinks

 Ice hockey rink

 Four yards - that is the difference between US and EU rink sizes.
 But what does a smaller rink mean for the American game?
-What does a hockey rink look like?
+What does a ice hockey rink look like?
 We have the answers for you.

 Size matters

 Did you know that rink sizes differ between Europe and America?
 There are clear differences.
-We have compared the dimensions of hockey rinks between the DEL (German national league) and the NHL.
+We have compared the dimensions of ice hockey rinks between the DEL (German national league) and the NHL.

 Length: